gopheracademy/gopheracademy-web/content/advent-2018/split-data-with-cdc.md

  93176433       1362655 0003009fc1600000        8e7a35e340c10d61[...]
 ```

 This technique can be used for many other things besides a backup program.
+For example, the program `rsync` uses content-defined chunking to efficiently transfer files by detecting which parts of the files are already present on the receiving side (with a different rolling hash).
+The [Low Bandwidth Network File System (LBFS)](https://pdos.csail.mit.edu/papers/lbfs:sosp01/lbfs.pdf) uses CDC with Rabin fingerprints to only transfer chunks that are needed over the network.
+Another application of a rolling hash is finding strings in text, for example in the [Rabin-Karp algorithm](https://en.wikipedia.org/wiki/Rabin%E2%80%93Karp_algorithm).

 If you're interested in how the `chunker` package is used in restic, there's a [post over at the restic blog](https://restic.net/blog/2015-09-12/restic-foundation1-cdc) which explains this in a bit more detail.

 Performance
 ===========

-Performance in a backup program is important: if it's too slow people tend to skip backup, which is undesirable.
-The `chunker` package is written in plain Go (so no fancy assembler functions or optimizations).
-I've optimized the calculations a bit and it's pretty fast already, the package contains some benchmarks:
+Performance is crucial for backup programs.
+If creating backups is too slow people tend to stop using it.

+The `chunker` package is written in plain Go.
+It doesn't have any fancy low-level assembler, but the code is already pretty fast, thanks to some optimized calculations.
+The package has some benchmarks:

 ```
 $ go test -run xxx -bench 'BenchmarkChunker$'